jjustison/SiPhyNetwork/cran-comments.md

 auto-linking.
 (If you want to add a title as well please put it in quotes: "Title")

-* I am in the process of submitting a manuscript for this package but was hoping to get it CRAN approved first.
-I can update these fields when I submit the paper
+* There are no references in the description

 Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the